 Built at the city's highest point, on Cap Diamant, the Citadelle is the largest fortified base in North America still occupied by troops.
 The 25-building fortress was intended to protect the port, prevent the enemy from taking up a position on the Plains of Abraham, and provide a refuge in case of an attack.
 Having inherited incomplete fortifications, the British completed the Citadelle as protection against French and, eventually, American attacks.
 However, by the time it was finished in 1832, the attacks against Québec City had ended.

-Since 1920 the Citadelle has served as a base for Canada's most storied French-speaking military formation, the Royal 22e Régiment (Royal 22nd Regiment), known across Canada as the Van Doos, from the French "vingt-deux" (twenty-two).
+Since 1920 the Citadelle has served as a base for Canada's most storied French-speaking military formation, the Royal 22e Régiment (Royal 22nd Regiment), known across Canada as the Van Doos, from the French "vingt-deux" (22).
 Firearms, uniforms, and decorations from as far back as the 17th century are displayed in the Musée Royal 22e Régiment (Royal 22nd Regiment Museum) in the former powder magazine, built in 1750.
-If weather
+If weather permits, you